ManageIQ/manageiq-pods/README.md

 ### Make persistent volumes to host the MIQ database and application data

-A basic (single server/replica) deployment needs at least 3 persistent volumes (PVs) to store MIQ data:
+A basic (single server/replica) deployment needs at least 2 persistent volumes (PVs) to store MIQ data:

 * Server   (Server specific appliance data)
-* Region   (Region appliance data)
 * Database (PostgreSQL)

 Example NFS PV templates are provided, **please skip this step you have already configured persistent storage.**